afatehpuria787/titanic-disaster/README.md

 ---

-## 💾 Step 1: Clone the repo onto your machine.
+## 💾 Step 1: Clone the repo onto your machine

 ---

-## 📊 Step 2: Download the Dataset
+## 📊 Step 2: Download the dataset

 The dataset comes from [Kaggle’s Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic).